 This picturesque destination is lined with miles of pristine, sandy beaches that have been preserved and protected for public use.
 Spend the day soaking in the serene beauty of the Gulf Islands National Seashore.
 This is a truly family-friendly destination that’s all about relaxing and keeping the vibe low-key and relaxed.
 Take a paddle in the beautiful emerald waters, hike or bike the scenic pathways, pack a picnic, and soak up some sun on the brilliant white sands.

 If you’re up for a little more activity, check out the lions and rhinos at Gulf Breeze Zoo.
-Cast a line at the Navarre Beach Pier, paddle a kayak, snorkel above the colorful coral reefs.
+Cast a line at the Navarre Beach Pier, paddle a kayak, and snorkel above the colorful coral reefs.

 Or head across the Sound to Santa Rosa Island to check out the Navarre Beach Marine Park.
 Have a hands-on learning experience at the Navarre Beach Sea Turtle Conservation Center, a research and rehabilitation center dedicated to preserving this endangered species.